Troyanovsky/vibe-coding-guide/en/Lesson_1_Intro.md

 ## Quick Preview of the Course

 We're going to cover a lot of things together.
-You'll learn about the AI coding tools available right now and I'll make my personal recomnedations of when to use which one.
-I'll show you a workflow for producing reliable code and apps with AI, along with prompting skills that get you higher quality output.
+You'll learn about the AI coding tools available right now, and I'll make my personal recommendations of when to use which one.
+I'll show you a workflow for producing reliable code and apps with AI, along with prompting skills that get you higher-quality output.

 There will also be a very brief primer of basic programming concepts that help you communicate better with both AI and developers.
 You'll see example prompts for frontend and backend development, learn how to build your own reusable library for AI coding tools, and learn testing and debugging with AI.

-By the end of this course, you'll have all the pro-tips and strategies you need to build real, working products with AI – not just throwaway weekend toy projects, but stuff that actually matters for your work and ideas.
+By the end of this course, you'll have all the pro-tips and strategies you need to build real, working products with AI - not just throwaway weekend toy projects, but stuff that actually matters for your work and ideas.

 Ready to dive in?
 Let's start building.